 Martyn is an exceptional instructor and ambassador for the sports of caving and cave diving.

 Find out more about the latest Farrworld talks

 Where we are

 We are based at Crickhowell in south east Wales where you will find the very best cave and mine diving sites in the UK.
 Local venues offer unparalleled variety and scope for all manner of activity.
-The primary training sites are unrivalled in the British Isles with visibility rarely less than 30 metres and water temperature eight degrees or better.
+The primary training sites are unrivalled in the British Isles with visibility in the Silica Mine rarely less than 30 metres and water temperature eight degrees.

-These are all-year sites and remain unaffected regardless of the weather.
+There are a number of all-year sites which remain unaffected regardless of the weather.
 Featured in BBC1 programme “Britain Beneath Your Feet” this is a magical environment that never fails to enthral.
 Training and guiding is also undertaken in France.